 By granting students the ability to take notes in a unique and personal way, you create a positive environment for their learning to occur.
 They can study in any way that suits them best, empowering them in their learning experience.

 Virtual whiteboards have effectively restructured the way that people envision and engage in collaboration.
-By granting students the ability to operate on the same board not only with teams but with their whole class, expands the collaborative potential of the entire classroom.
+Granting students the ability to operate on the same board with their entire class expands the collaborative potential of the entire classroom.
+This applies not only to general collaboration, but specific activities like concept mapping or brainwriting.

 For example, during a brainstorming activity, students don’t need to operate in turns, they can all add their personal insights to the board simultaneously, making for a more efficient and collaborative instance of collaboration.
 Not only is this more efficient, but it helps students engage in their own thought processes, not hindered by the contributions of others or by the infamous pressure of the classroom.